-Flore created the cricket consomme and the gin, which he described as having "an explosion of lemony taste".
-The taste came from acid produced in the ants' abdomens.
+Flore created the cricket consomme and the gin, which he described as having "an explosion of lemony taste" that came from acid produced in the ants' abdomens.
 It was the gin that helped win over the chefs.

 "Some things were very impressive, and some things were very bizarre," said Fabrice Danniel, master chef at Bangkok's Cordon Bleu.
 "The taste of the alcohol was amazing.
 It's more than alcohol.
 The taste was unique.
 I was very surprised with the consomme, too," he said.
-Participants described it as meaty, nutty, flavorful and subtle.
+Participants described it as meaty, nutty, flavorful, subtle and not-at-all grainy.
 "It was light, yet full with aroma and flavors - flavors of the insect," Danniel said.

-Chef Christian May, said that he was initially repulsed by the strong smell of the grilled crickets for the broth.
-He told his colleagues to not demonstrate how the consomme was made.
-They just served it elegantly on trays.
+Chef Christian May, admitted that he was initially repulsed by the intense aroma of the grilled crickets for the broth.
+He encouraged his colleagues not to demonstrate how the consomme was made but just serve it elegantly on trays.
 "It tasted good.
 You just have to remove the image of the insect from your mind," he said.